ConvergePanelRESEARCH • VERIFY • GOVERN

 How it works

-1. 1Before recording a reaction: save the original clip and the key claims you're going to address
+1. 1Before recording a reaction: save the original clip and note the key claims you're going to address

 2. 2Upload the clip to ConvergePanel's Video Verification mode and review the multi-model consensus verdict